jhonathanc/ps3netsrv-android/README.md

 This is an Android implementation of the `ps3netsrv` server, allowing you to stream ISOs and other media files to your PlayStation 3 directly from your Android device.

+> [!TIP]
+> **Performance Tip:** For the best streaming performance and to avoid lag or stuttering, it is highly recommended to connect your PS3 to the network using a **wired LAN cable** instead of Wi-Fi.

 ## Features

 - **Serve PS3 ISOs/Games:** Stream your backups over the local network to your console (WebMAN MOD / multiMAN compatible).